 The "Samba way" to visiting the islands

 We charter the Samba for more than half the year, working hand in hand with the owner to make sure your trip will be one of the best you'll ever have.
 We invite physically fit and inquisitive travellers to join us on it.
 We do this because we believe that visiting Galapagos is just as much a "mind trip" as it is a sensory adventure, and the Samba does this best.
 The Samba, its guides and its dedicated crew are ideally suited to take you on a journey of exploration and introspection at the same time.

-Perhaps the best way to describe the Samba's approach to experiencing the Galapagos is by likening it to the "slow movement" - the guides' focus is on nurturing within their guests a state of mind which encourages travelers to engage more fully with their natural surroundings.
+Samba's hand picked guides are trained by the owner - one of the best rated guides in the islands.
+Their focus is on nurturing within their guests a state of mind which encourages travelers to engage more fully with their natural surroundings.

 Juan Manuel Salcedo, the Samba's principle guide, has shared his approach with CNH Tours: